emqx/cloud-docs/en_US/data_integration/redis_upstash.md

 Upstash is a cloud-based, serverless data platform that empowers developers to seamlessly integrate Redis databases and Kafka into their applications without the hassle of managing infrastructure.
 Offering a serverless architecture, Upstash allows users to enjoy the benefits of Redis, a high-performance, in-memory data store, and Kafka, without dealing with the complexities of deployment, scaling, or maintenance.

 This page provides an in-depth overview of the functional features of Upstash Data Integration, along with practical guidance for its implementation.
 It covers essential tasks such as creating Kafka connectors, defining rules, and testing their effectiveness.
-Additionally, it demonstrates the process of reporting simulated temperature and humidity data to EMQX Cloud using the MQTT protocol and storing this data in Upstash through the configured data integration.
+Additionally, it demonstrates the process of reporting simulated temperature and humidity data to EMQX Platform using the MQTT protocol and storing this data in Upstash through the configured data integration.

 ## How It Works

-Upstash Redis Data Integration is an out-of-the-box feature in EMQX Cloud, bridging MQTT-based IoT data and Kafka's powerful data processing capabilities.
+Upstash Redis Data Integration is an out-of-the-box feature in EMQX Platform, bridging MQTT-based IoT data and Kafka's powerful data processing capabilities.
 Through its built-in rule engine component, the integration simplifies the data flow and processing between the two platforms without complex coding.

-The diagram below illustrates a typical architecture of data integration between EMQX Cloud and Redis:
+The diagram below illustrates a typical architecture of data integration between EMQX Platform and Redis:

 ![EMQX Cloud Integration Redis](./_assets/data_integration_redis.png)

 Ingesting MQTT data into Upstash Redis works as follows:

-1. **Message publication and reception**: Industrial IoT devices establish successful connections to EMQX Cloud deployment through the MQTT protocol and publish real-time MQTT data from machines, sensors, and product lines based on their operational states, readings, or triggered events to EMQX Cloud.
-When EMQX Cloud receives these messages, it initiates the matching process within its rules engine.
+1. **Message publication and reception**: Industrial IoT devices establish successful connections to EMQX Platform deployment through the MQTT protocol and publish real-time MQTT data from machines, sensors, and product lines based on their operational states, readings, or triggered events to EMQX Platform.
+When EMQX Platform receives these messages, it initiates the matching process within its rules engine.
-2. **Message data processing:** When a message arrives, it passes through the rule engine and is then processed by the rule defined in EMQX Cloud.
+2. **Message data processing:** When a message arrives, it passes through the rule engine and is then processed by the rule defined in EMQX Platform.
 The rules, based on predefined criteria, determine which messages need to be routed to Redis.
 If any rules specify payload transformations, those transformations are applied, such as converting data formats, filtering out specific information, or enriching the payload with additional context.
 3. **Data ingestion into Redis**: Once the rules engine has processed the data, it triggers actions to execute preset Redis commands for caching, counting, and other operations on the data.
 4. **Data storage and utilization**: By reading data stored in Redis, enterprises can leverage its rich data operation capabilities to implement various use cases.
 For example, in the logistics field, it's possible to obtain the latest status of devices, as well as carry out GPS geographical location analysis based on data and perform operations like real-time data analysis and sorting.
 This facilitates functionalities like real-time tracking, route recommendations, and more.